ImmGF/Statistical_Data_Analysis/Homeworks/ReadMe.md

 - LinearModels.R
 - UniformDistribution

-which served as small projects/excercises for the Statistical Data Analysis I course
+which served as small projects/excercises for the [Statistical Data Analysis I] course and additionally:
+- wine.csv

+which is an input for kNN.R script